AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 -  ``title2`` - a second line of title text
 -  ``state_text``
 -  ``state_map``
--  ``enabled`` - if set to 0 the switch cant be pressed but only shows status
+-  ``enabled`` - if set to 0 the switch can't be pressed but only shows status
 -  ``momentary`` - after the set amount of milliseconds the old state returns (momentary button)

 Style Arguments: